Kaos9111/Shelly-Pro-3EM-Daily-monthly-and-yearly-energy-counters/README.md

-The Script is made for the Shelly Pro 3 EM energy meter with Firmware 1.4.4 These script might also work on other Shelly devices, but I cannot confirm this as I do not own them.
+The Script is made for the Shelly Pro 3 EM energy meter with Firmware 1.4.4.

+It might also work on other Shelly devices, but I cannot confirm this as I do not own them.

 The script continuously measures the energy consumption of a Shelly device and stores the values for daily, monthly, and yearly consumption.